mtford90/siesta/INTRO.md

-*<span style="color: red">**Warning**: Siesta is a work-in-progress and undergoing heavy development.
-The codebase is currently catching up with the docs and a new version is expected within the next few weeks.
-Feel free to get involved via the [gitter chat](https://gitter.im/mtford90/siesta), all feedback is appreciated.</span>*

 # Siesta

 <p class='brief'>
-    Siesta is an Object Graph framework for Javascript.
-Siesta makes it easy to model, consume and interact with relational data in the browser.
+    Siesta is an object graph & life cycle management framework for Javascript.
+In english, Siesta makes it easy to model, consume and interact with relational data in the browser.
 </p>

 <img src="main.png">

 The [object graph](docs.html#concepts-object-graph) provides a robust mechanism through which we can represent (possibly remote) resources in the browser, ensuring that each resource has a **single source of truth** - that is - only one object should ever represent a resource.

 One way to think about Siesta is in the context of traditional **O**bject **R**elational **M**appers.
 A traditional ORM maps rows from a relational database to objects in an object oriented language.
-Siesta maps objects to and from data transport formats (e.g. JSON) where the traditional SQL queries are replaced with HTTP requests to web services.
+Siesta maps objects to and from data transport formats and other Javascript objects.

-As well as providing the ability to map arbitrary data onto the object graph, siesta features a [declarative API](#http-descriptors) through which we describe the web services that we'd like to interact with.
-When data is received from these web services each object is mapped onto its corresponding local representation *including* any nested related objects.

-Furthermore, backed by PouchDB Siesta can take advantage of various [client-side storage](docs.html#storage) solutions in the browser.
+Backed by PouchDB Siesta can take advantage of various [client-side storage](docs.html#storage) solutions in the browser.

 Inspired by concepts from Functional Reactive Programming and the Flux architecture Siesta makes it easy to *react* to changes in the object graph through a query and event based system.
 This works well with frameworks that support data binding and other reactive mechanisms.